(Updated April 14, 2022: amendments made to summary of Ghufron & Rosyida's study)

 The second issue is particularly of concern for online courses, where students write exams on their home computers.

-Literature Review: Grammarly & Language Learning
+Literature Review: Grammarly, Error Reduction, & Language Acquisition

-- Students who had used Grammarly produced significantly fewer errors in the writing task at the end of the semester compared to those who had indirect corrective feedback from their teacher.
+- Students who used Grammarly produced significantly fewer errors in the writing task at the end of the semester compared to those who had indirect corrective feedback from their teacher.
 There were fewer errors related to vocabulary use, grammar, spelling, and punctuation.

 - Grammarly is less effective in improving content and organization of student writing as compared to a teacher, as the software cannot detect the appropriacy of written content.